-I consider the above books to be the essential core of any home-brewing library.
+I consider the above books to be the essential core of my QRP and home-brewing library.